Last Updated on April 25, 2022 by Anne-Marie

 Got leftovers?
 Leftover nachos dip can be reheated and put into tacos or burritos.
 Add more shredded cheese, sliced avocado, some cilantro, and chopped lettuce or other vegetables.
 Yum!

-More party appetizer ideas
+More party appetizer and dip ideas

 Looking for more appetizers for the Big Game or other get togethers with friends?